nmwsharp/recipes/content/post/Amaretto Sour.md

 ## Directions

-Combine amaretto, bourbon, lemon juice, simple syrup, and egg white in shake.
+Combine amaretto, bourbon, lemon juice, simple syrup, and egg white in shaker.
 Pre-shake for 15sec with no-ice.
 Gently release pressure from the shaker.

 Add ice to shaker and shake for 15sec.